microsoft/oxa-tools/landd_intergration/README.md

 **Logging**

-    All the logs related to course catalog are logged  in `course_catalog.log` All the logs related to course consumption are logged in `course_consumption.log` By default the LOG files will be stored in separate files for every 24 hours By default logs for the past 10 days are stored
+  All the logs related to course catalog are logged  in `course_catalog.log`
+	All the logs related to course consumption are logged in `course_consumption.log` By default the LOG files will be stored in separate files for every 24 hours By default logs for the past 10 days are stored and older logs are removed